|

 When should I change my Will?

 You do not need to make a new Will if anyone named in it changes address you can simply leave a note of the new details with your Will.
 We advise that you should review your Will every two to five years, and especially when there is any major change in your life, such as marriage, separation, divorce, remarriage, or a death in the family.
-We are always happy to discuss changes in your Will and will re-write your Will, we will advise on charges at the relevant time.

 The Financial Checklist